khalhoz/BIM_RvtToBuildingSceneLayer/README.md

 <br/>

 **workflow:**
-+ Check if a revit file is last modifed #optional: using helper function
++ Check if a revit file has been modifed since the last run #optional: using helper function
 + Creating geodatabase folder in your local machine
 + Importing Revit data into the geodatabase created
 + If desired making some changes